Ultron: 2020s

-As Ant-Man and Stinger were moving Ultron's prison to a desert to shrink it into the Microverse where it will be in, Ultron masted the bug language, contacting Black Ant and having him free him.
+As Ant-Man and Stinger were moving Ultron's prison to a desert to shrink it into the Microverse where it will be in, Ultron mastered the bug language, contacting Black Ant and having him free him.
 He slowly rose to power by 2549, becoming All-Father Ultron.
 To combat him, 2549's Ant-Man went back in time to enlist the past versions of Hank Pym, Scott Lang, and Eric O'Grady for help and brought them to 2549 to defeat Ultron.

 It was revealed that the fragment of Hank Pym managed to escape from Ultron at the time and recreate his body, which ended up older.
 While paranoid after being Ultron's "meat puppet", Hank Pym allied with Black Ant, and they formed their version of the Lethal Legion by killing and reviving select villains.
 By the time Wasp learned the truth, Ultron-12 hijacks the "Victor Shade" persona in Whirlwind's body.
 Wasp remembered Ultron-12 as the "good Ultron" who then stated that he went through a soft reboot and knocked out Hank to protect him from the Lethal Legion, who Ultron has taken over.
 In the nick of time, Wasp, Moon Knight, and Ultron-12 receive aid from Ant-Man, Luke Cage, Nadia van Dyne, Stinger, Valkyrie, and Vision to fight the possessed Lethal Legion.
 Being given codes for the nano-ants from the future, Hank advises Nadia to "think big" as Ultron-12 agrees with his "dad" on it.
 Ultron proceeds to control Lodestone into recreating his body from different scrap metals as he controls the drones.
 Ultron-12 abandoned Whirlwind's body as the nano-ants left the Lethal Legion's body, leaving Ultron's body frozen in its spot.
 Ultron-12 uses the nanos to recreate his body, which he names Mark Twelve, until he can come up with a better name.
 After Hank and the Lethal Legion leave to regroup in Sub-Atomica as part of Protocol S, Vision scans Mark Twelve's body and finds no trace of Ultron in him.
 Mark Twelve then allows Nadia to consider him her brother.